atharva162/react-redux-shopping-cart/README.md

 # Shopping cart website

-A mini shopping cart website build utilising React.js, Redux, and CSS3 made as a learning attempt to redux.
+A mini shopping cart website build utilising React.js, Redux, and CSS3 made as a learning attempt in redux.

 ## Features:-